gaultier/blog/advent_of_code_5.md

 $ brew install chicken
 ```

-and...that's pretty much it!
+and...that's pretty much it.
 You should now be able to enter the REPL with
 `csi` and type something:

 ```sh